tashu8784-maker/loan_project_ml/README.md

 🔹 Model Building using Logistic Regression and KNN Classifier 🔹 Model Evaluation using Confusion Matrix & Classification Report

---Dataset: Loan application dataset (with gender, education, employment, property area, loan amount, term, and status).
+-**-Dataset**: Loan application dataset (with gender, education, employment, property area, loan amount, term, and status).

---Goal: Predict whether a loan will be approved or rejected based on applicant details.
+-**-Goal**: Predict whether a loan will be approved or rejected based on applicant details.

---Techniques Used:
+--**Techniques Used**:

 *Data cleaning & EDA (using pandas, matplotlib, seaborn)